Archaeology of ancient Egypt: 21st century

 In September 2019, archaeologists announced the discovery of a 2,200-year-old temple believed to belong to the Ptolemy IV Philosopher of the Ptolemaic Kingdom in Kom Shakau village of Tama township.
 Researchers also revealed limestone walls carved with inscriptions of Hapi, the Nile god, and inscriptions with fragments of text featuring the name of Ptolemy IV.

-In October 2019, Egyptian archeologists headed by Zahi Hawass revealed an ancient "industrial area" used to manufacture decorative artefacts, furniture and pottery for royal tombs in Luxor's Valley of the Monkeys.
+In October 2019, Egyptian archaeologists headed by Zahi Hawass revealed an ancient "industrial area" used to manufacture decorative artefacts, furniture and pottery for royal tombs in Luxor's Valley of the Monkeys.
 The site contained a big kiln to fire ceramics and 30 ateliers.
 According to Zahi Hawass, each atelier had a different aim – some of them were used to make pottery, others used to produce gold artefacts and others still to churn out furniture.
 About 75 meters below the valley, several items believed to have adorned wooden royal coffins, such as inlaid beads, silver rings and gold foil were unearthed.
 Some artefacts depicted the wings of deity Horus.

 In October 2019, the Egyptian archaeological mission unearthed thirty well-preserved wooden coffins (3,000-year-old) in front of the Mortuary Temple of Hatshepsut in El-Assasif Cemetery.
 The coffins contained mummies of twenty-three adult males, five adult females and two children, who are believed to be from the middle class.
 According to Hawass, mummies were decorated with mixed carvings and designs, including scenes from Egyptian gods, hieroglyphs, and the Book of the Dead, a series of spells that allowed the soul to navigate in the afterlife.
 Some of the coffins had the names of the dead engraved on them.

+In January 2020, Egypt's Ministry of Antiquities announced the discovery of 16 tombs of high priests of the god Djehuty with about 20 sarcophagi and 5 well-preserved wooden coffins at Al-Ghoreifa area in Tuna el-Gebel, dating back to the 26th Dynasty.

+Five of the anthropoid sarcophagi made of limestone and inlaid with hieroglyphic inscriptions were discovered, along with over 10,000 ushabti figurines made from blue and green faience.
+Some of these coffins were decorated with the names and titles of their owners.
+Additionally, more than 700 amulets of various shapes, sizes, and materials were uncovered, including heart scarabs, amulets of gods, and pure gold amulets like a "Ba" and a cobra with wings.

+One of the stone sarcophagi is believed to have belonged to the son of Psamtik, who held the position of head of the royal treasury.
+The second sarcophagus is attributed to Horus and features a depiction of the goddess Nut spreading her wings across the chest, with inscriptions below indicating the deceased's titles, including that of royal treasurer.
+The fifth sarcophagus also contains hieroglyphic inscriptions detailing the deceased's surnames.